projectcalico/calico/security/tutorials/calico-policy.md

 canonical_url: "/security/tutorials/calico-policy"
 ---

 Calico network policies **extend** the functionalities of Kubernetes network policies.
 To demonstrate this, this tutorial takes the Kubernetes Advanced NetworkPolicy tutorial, and implements it using Calico network policies.
-It not only highlights the syntactical differences between the two policy types, but also demonstrates the flexibility of Calico network policy.
+It not only highlights the syntactical differences between the two policy types, but also demonstrates the flexibility of Calico network policies.

 ### Requirements

 - Calico v2.6.1+ with Kubernetes 1.8+
 - calicoctl and kubectl
 - A working Kubernetes cluster and access to it using kubectl and calicoctl
-- Your Kubernetes nodes have connectivity to the public internet
-- You are familiar with [Kubernetes NetworkPolicy](kubernetes-policy-basic) or [Kubernetes NetworkPolicy Advanced](kubernetes-policy-advanced)

 ### Tutorial flow

-1. Create the Namespace and Nginx Service
+1. Create the Namespace, Nginx Service and Busybox
 1. Deny all Ingress traffic
 1. Allow Ingress traffic to Nginx
 1. Deny all Egress traffic